Certified Scrum Developer Training with Ron Jeffries and Chet Hendrickson

 |Ron Jeffries is one of the original authors of the Agile Manifesto.
 He is one of the three founders of Extreme Programming (XP) and had written extensively about all this Agile.|

 |Chet Hendrickson has a quarter century’s experience in information technology and software development.
 He has been active in Agile software development since its beginning and was the team leader on the Chrysler C3 project, the first project to follow all the practices of Extreme Programming.
 Chet is a Certified Scrum Trainer and was the first signatory of the Agile Manifesto.
 He teaches and coaches Agile teams all over the globe.|

 Participants are eligible for Education Hours for the PMI Agile Certified Practitioner application and PMI PDUs (Professional Development Units)

-The next open enrollment three day Certified Scrum Developer class in Farmington Hills will be conducted Monday-Wednesday, August 2-4, 2021.
-The regular course fee is $1,950/student, but with early enrollment prior to July 15 it is $1,650/student.
+Dates for our next open enrollment three day Certified Scrum Developer class in Farmington Hills will be announced soon.
+The regular course fee is $1,950/student, but early enrollment is often $1,650/student.

 Why a 3 day CSD course instead of 2 days?

 You may see some CSD workshops advertised for two days.
 Our extended CSD course is intentionally structured for three days as opposed to two days so you will be able to have hands-on coding time with Ron, Chet and Bryan.
 They feel that just “talking about” good coding isn’t enough for you to learn – we want you to actually do something with other coders so you leave the workshop with useful skills.

 Private classes for groups or companies are available upon request.
 In fact, most CSD classes with Chet are private, corporate classes.
 As the workshop is instructor-led, live and online, we can offer the workshop globally.
 Call 248-489-0408 for details.

 For additional Scrum Developer class information or to request a class date contact Michigan Technology Services.
 248-489-0408